-Recap #140: Nightmare Hall #10: Sorority Sister by Diane Hoh by Dade
+Recap #140: Nightmare Hall #10: Sorority Sister by Diane Hoh

 Summary: When Maxie McKeon pledges Omega Phi Delta, she figures she’s got it made.
 She loves her new sisters.
 And everyone knows Omegas throw the best parties and go out with the cutest guys.
 But someone on campus isn’t crazy about the sorority.
 That person is just, well, crazy.
 And he – or she – is determined to destroy the house, and everyone in it.
 Joining Omega won’t change Maxie’s life.
 It will just shorten it.